Everything you need to know about July and August rail industrial action

 Like any unions, the RMT and Aslef are seeking the biggest impact – ie to cause as much disruption as they can.
 With rail commuting sharply down since the Covid pandemic, the target is now leisure passengers.

-Aslef’s first overtime ban coincided with the first week of the Wimbledon tennis championships in southwest London.

-The second Aslef overtime ban will affect passengers hoping to travel to the first four days of the fourth Ashes Test between England and Australia, which begins on Wednesday 19 July at Old Trafford in Manchester.

-The RMT union’s national walk-outs are targeting what are likely to be three of the busiest days of the month.

-Many families will be on the move at the start of school holidays on 20 and 22 July; those dates also fall during the Open golf championship at Royal Liverpool Golf Club.
+The RMT union’s national walk-outs are targeting what are likely to be three of the busiest days of the month, with many families on the move at the start of school holidays in England, particularly to and from seaside resorts.
+The first two dates also fell during the Open golf championship at Royal Liverpool Golf Club.

-The 29 July strike will hit journeys to and from holiday resorts.
+The second Aslef overtime ban affected passengers hoping to travel to the first four days of the fourth Ashes Test between England and Australia.

-Cricket fans hoping to travel to and within London for the fifth Ashes Test at the Oval, which will be played 27-31 July, face disruption from all three components of industrial action.
+Cricket fans hoping to travel to and within London for the fifth Ashes Test at the Oval, which will be played 27-31 July, face disruption from both components of industrial action.

-The first two days will be hit by the London Underground strike; the third by the RMT national strike; and the fifth by the Aslef overtime ban..

-The strike days for the London Underground, from 23 to 28 July, are intended to disrupt travel in the capital for as long as possible.
-In combination, passengers in the capital who depend on both national rail and the Tube will be hit by strikes on nine out of 10 days between 20 and 29 July.

 Which trains will run during the Aslef and RMT industrial action?